CephalofairGames/bnb-rules/index.md

 ### Monster Order

 Each monster takes its turn based on initiative order.
-All monsters of a single type take their turns at the same initiative in ascending numeric order (see [30](#anchor_30)).
+All monsters of the same type and rank take their turns at the same initiative in ascending numeric order (see [30](#anchor_30)).

 ---